youthtrouble/congenial-goggles/README.md

 **A few things worthy(?) of note**

 -   This uses in-memory(i.e. fake) storage to store conversation context.
 Little did I know that openAI has no time to handle that for you  :s .
 At the moment, it stores said context for about 12 minutes after the last message.
--   It currently uses the `gpt-3.5-turbo`, but depending on your `rizz`, you might want to [change this](https://github.com/youthtrouble/congenial-goggles/blob/71dbf12594eaf71bff9e1d5b7d83ad17a92e77fc/gpt/openAI.go#L58).
+-   It currently uses the `gpt-3.5-turbo` model, but depending on your `rizz`, you might want to [change this](https://github.com/youthtrouble/congenial-goggles/blob/71dbf12594eaf71bff9e1d5b7d83ad17a92e77fc/gpt/openAI.go#L58).

 **How to run**